cfuselli/xedata/README.md

    xedata process rn220_events --targets event_info peak_info --n_per_job 50
    ```

-   This command processes the runs with the `event_info` and `peak_info` targets, with 50 runs per job.
+   This command processes the runs with the `event_info` and `event_basics` targets, with 50 runs per job.

 2. Save data to dataframes: